Tickets to some attractions provided by Visit Indy. All opinions are my own.

 - Food: An extensive food court is available along with an area of sweet treats.

-- Lockers: If you want a safe place to stash your stuff, self-serve lockers are available for about $1.
+- Lockers: If you want a safe place to stash your stuff, self-serve lockers are available.

 - Tickets: Starting at $17